Railway Operating Division

 During the First World War, the Railway Operating Division were assisted in their duties by other army units.
 The 17th Battalion, Northumberland Fusiliers.
 The Battalion, a Pals Battalion raised by the North Eastern Railway, began its life as a regular infantry battalion.
 It later became a Pioneer battalion and, owing to the large number of railwaymen available, became a Railway Pioneer battalion in October 1916 working under General Headquarters (GHQ) Railway Construction Troops.
 In September 1917, the battalion returned to an infantry battalion but returned to GHQ in November.
 They finally returned to an infantry battalion in May 1918, where they remained until the end of the war.

 Railway Construction Companies

 A number of Railway Construction Companies existed during the great war.
-The companies built standard gauge railways in combate zones on multiple fronts during the war.
+The companies built standard gauge railways in combat zones on multiple fronts during the war.
 At the start of the First World War there were two regular and three special reserve, these were: